Alan Price: Film, stage and television

-Price appears in the D. A. Pennebaker documentary Don't Look Back (1965) and is in several scenes with Bob Dylan and his entourage, including one where his departure from the Animals is mentioned.
+Price appears in the D. A. Pennebaker documentary Dont Look Back (1967) and is in several scenes with Bob Dylan and his entourage, including one where his departure from the Animals is mentioned.

 Price appeared with Georgie Fame in a series of TV shows scripted by Monty Python's Terry Jones on BBC2 titled The Price of Fame or Fame at any Price.
 They were broadcast on 17 September 1969, 20 November 1969 - 25 December 1969, 17 June 1970.

-Price has been closely involved with the work of film director Lindsay Anderson.
-He wrote the music for Anderson's film O Lucky Man!
-(1973), which he performs on screen in the film and appears as himself in one part of the storyline.
+Price worked several times with director Lindsay Anderson.
+He wrote the music for Anderson's productions of David Storey's plays Home (1970), The Farm (1973) and The March on Russia (1989), plus his 1975 revival of What the Butler Saw.
+As well as composing the music for Anderson's film O Lucky Man!
+(1973), he performs it on screen in the film and appears as himself in one part of the storyline.
 The score won the 1974 BAFTA Award for Best Film Music.

-Later, he wrote the score of Anderson's final film, The Whales of August (1987).
+Later, he wrote the score of Anderson's final feature, The Whales of August (1987).

 He acted as the lead in Alfie Darling (1975), a sequel to the film Alfie (1966), during the course of which he became romantically involved with his co-star, Jill Townsend.
 He also composed and sang the song "Time and Tide (I Don't Feel No Pain No More)" for the animated film The Plague Dogs (1982).